nsclass/nsclass.github.io/_posts/2020-09-29-java-jfr-health-agent.md

 Details can be found [https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/run.htm#JFRUH177](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/run.htm#JFRUH177)

-There is a nice agent which can report the health of Java application at realtime.
+There is a nice agent which can report the health of Java application at realtime but it requires Java 14.

 [https://github.com/flight-recorder/health-report](https://github.com/flight-recorder/health-report)